-- (A) Expenses will be paid from gate receipts, to the extent available, in the following order: - (1) Taxes (state and local), if applicable - (2) Officials: Fee \$55 for the center Referee, \$45 for assistant referee.
-Mileage Allowance - \$20 per official per contest.
+- (A) Expenses will be paid from gate receipts, to the extent available, in the following order: - (1) Taxes (state and local), if applicable - (2) Officials: Fee \$60 for the center referee, \$50 for assistant referee.
+Mileage Allowance - \$20 per official per day.
 Please see officials' fee information on page 84. - (3) Revenue Sharing (\$1 per ticket sold) - (4) Municipal facility, if necessary (not to exceed regular season charges) - (B) Net receipts after expenses will be divided as follows: - (1) 2/3 of net receipts to participating teams - (a) Team travel (not to exceed 36 cents per mile both ways) - (b) Balance divided equally among participating schools matches - (2) 1/3 of net receipts to AHSAA

-WINNING COACHES' RESPONSIBILITY: Coaches of second-round sub-state winners must:
+WINNING COACHES' RESPONSIBILITY: Coaches of second-round substate winners must:

-- Email their scores to the state tournament director (Ralph.Stone@huntsvilleal. gov) immediately after the match. - (2) Post their scores online immediately after the match.
+- (1) Email their scores to the state tournament director (gina.conard@huntsvilleal. gov) immediately after the match. - (2) Post their scores online immediately after the match.